OpenMedTech-Lab/OpenXwheel/README.md

-# <P align="center"> StandingWheelchiar - An open design of a manual standing wheelchiar for people with paralysis
+# <P align="center"> StandingWheelchair - An open design of a manual standing wheelchair for people with paralysis

 ### OBJECTIVES:
 <P align="justify"> The objective of the project was to design a low-cost manual standing wheelchair for people with paraplegia caused by spinal cord injury.</P>